System Sacom

 System Sacom (システムサコム), also known as System Sacom Sales Corp., is a Japanese company which sells electronic devices.
 They are more notable for their past, in which they developed video games.
 In the 1980s, they mainly published games for computers, but they changed focus to home consoles in the 1990s.
 Its head office is located in Tokyo.

 Sacom had particular success with their Novel Ware (ノベルウェア) series, which had tremendous effect within the sound novel and visual novel genres.
 In the series, they tried to create a fusion of sound and the written word.

 When the Famicom Disk System was popular, Sacom was a member of DOG (Disk Original Group), of which Square was a prominent member.

+System Sacom withdrew from the video game business in 1998.
 Currently, all System Sacom IPs are owned by D4 Enterprise.